jprichardson/node-batchflow/README.md

 That's ugly.
 For more complicated examples it requires a bit more thinking.

 Why don't I use the wonderful library [async][1]?
 Well, `async` tries to do way too much.
-I also suffer from a server case of NIH syndrome.
+I also suffer from a severe case of NIH syndrome.
 Kidding, or else I'd rewrite Express.js.
 Or, am I?
 Muahahhaa. `async` syntax is also very ugly and not CoffeeScript friendly.